May 19th 2013

 Posted Dec 21st, 2011

 From The Huffington Post My Picks for the Best of Jazz 2011 By: Ralph A. Miriello The year 2011 was an inspirational year.
-I was privileged to listen to, and in some cases experience “live,” some of the best and...
+I was privileged to listen to, and in some cases experience “live,” some of the best and most varied musical performances that I have seen in many a year.
+With all the discussion of jazz dying and...

 Posted Dec 19th, 2011